Eva Vlaardingerbroek: Twitter

-Vlaardingerbroek has an active presence on X, formerly known as Twitter, where as of August 2025, she has 1.1 million followers.
+Vlaardingerbroek has an active presence on X (formerly Twitter), where, As of January 2026, she has 1.2 million followers.
 She describes herself as a "Shieldmaiden of the far right", purportedly as a reappropriation of an epithet given to her in the Dutch press.

-On 25 November 2023 she expressed her sympathy for the former police officer Derek Chauvin after he had been stabbed in prison, calling him "a victim of mass formation psychosis and mob rule" as well as innocent of the murder of George Floyd.
+On 25 November 2023, she expressed her sympathy for Derek Chauvin after he had been stabbed in prison.
+Chauvin was convicted for the murder of George Floyd: second-degree murder, third-degree murder, and second-degree manslaughter.
+Vlaardingerbroek called him "a victim of mass formation psychosis and mob rule" as well as innocent of the murder.

-During the Russian invasion of Ukraine she has criticized the Dutch government for delivering weapons to Ukraine and relayed Tucker Carlson's message about the high standard of living in Russia.
+During the Russo-Ukrainian war (2022–present), she has criticized the Dutch government for delivering weapons to Ukraine and relayed Tucker Carlson's message about the high standard of living in Russia.

 Personal life

-In April 2023, Vlaardingerbroek and her father were confirmed as Roman Catholics in the Personal Ordinariate of Our Lady of Walsingham at the Church of Our Lady of the Assumption and St. Gregory in London.
-She chose the confirmation name "Joan" in honor of Saint Joan of Arc.
+In April 2023, Vlaardingerbroek and her father were confirmed as Catholics in the Personal Ordinariate of Our Lady of Walsingham at the Church of Our Lady of the Assumption and St Gregory in London.
+She chose the confirmation name "Joan" in honor of Joan of Arc.

 Relationships

 Until late 2020, Vlaardingerbroek was in a relationship with French author Julien Rochedy, who served as president of Génération Nation, the youth wing of the French right-wing populist party Front National from 2012 to 2014.

 In November 2020, during the conflict within the FvD, Vlaardingerbroek publicly opposed party leader Thierry Baudet, who then revealed that they had had a brief affair in 2017.
 Vlaardingerbroek responded by clarifying that it had been nothing more than a fleeting relationship.

 In late 2021, PragerU co-founder Dennis Prager introduced Will Witt, an American former PragerU commentator, to Vlaardingerbroek.
 In a since-deleted Instagram post, Witt announced their engagement on 29 March 2022.
 The engagement later ended at an unspecified time.

-On 13 July 2024, Vlaardingerbroek married Francesco Gargallo di Castel Lentini, an Italian lawyer based in Rome, in a Roman Catholic ceremony.
+On 13 July 2024, Vlaardingerbroek married Francesco Gargallo di Castel Lentini, an Italian lawyer based in Rome, in a Catholic ceremony.
 Lentini has represented clients in cases involving the Italian security services, and his work has touched on immigration-related issues.
 On 11 October 2024, Vlaardingerbroek announced that she was pregnant with their first child.
 In December 2024, the couple welcomed their son.